katarinastuart/katarinastuart.github.io/_pages/about.md

     alt: "This is an octopus.
 It predicts football match winners."
     title: "This is an octopus.
 It predicts football match winners."
 ---
-I am an **evolutionary and conservation genomicist** investigating how genetic variants, from single nucleotide polymorphisms to large-scale structural changes, shapes adaptation across space and time.
+I am an **evolutionary and conservation genomicist** investigating how genetic variation, from single nucleotide polymorphisms to large-scale structural changes, shapes adaptation across space and time.
 My research spans both invasive and native species, including plants and animals, to understand how **genetic diversity is distributed throughout the genome**, and how the **diverse and complex forms of genetic variation** underpin **population resilience or vulnerability** in the face of population disturbance or environmental change.

 <hr style="width: 50px; border: 1px solid #006666; margin: 1em auto;">